dhruvil188/Amazon-India-Sales-Dashboard-in-Power-BI/README.md

 ## Acknowledgements

 - Special thanks to the dataset available on Kaggle which inspired the analytical framework for this dashboard.
+- This Project is for Educational Purpose Only.

 ## Contact

 Should you have any questions, suggestions, or want to discuss further insights, please contact me via my GitHub profile.